Home » Animal Crossing: New Horizons » Guides » Animal Crossing New Horizons: January Overview

 Hemisphere: Both

-While the latter is just a decoration, like its name suggests, the Lucky Red Envelope is interactable.
-You can put Bells inside and gift it to someone else in the tradition of the Lunar New Year.
-Red Envelopes with money are traditionally gifted to children to wish them good fortune.
+• You can interact with the Lucky Red Envelope.
+You can put Bells inside and gift it to someone else, just like the tradition of the Lunar New Year.
+These envelopes are traditionally gifted to children to wish them good fortune.

 Nook Shopping provides the Red Lucky Envelope and Wall Decoration for the Lunar New Year.